hauptmech/Robot-PKGBUILDs/README.md

 PEAK linux driver
 -----------------

-Drivers for PEAK CAN bus cards
+Drivers for PEAK CAN bus cards.
+Note that these can be build as either character or network devices.